rfajber/rfajber.github.io/_pages/about.md

 # Opportunities

 ## Undergraduate
-- McGill undergraduates interested in working with me on a course based project like ATOC 396/ATOC 480/PHYS 489 are welcome to contact me, I will likely be taking new students in September 2024 or January 2025.
+- McGill undergraduates interested in working with me on a course based project like ATOC 396/ATOC 480/PHYS 489 are welcome to contact me, I will be taking new students in September 2025 or January 2026.
-- I will likely be taking students for Summer 2025, possible
+- If you are interested in working with me over the summer, please reach out to me by early February 2026.
+It seems early, but there are some awards that will have application deadlines in February or march.

 ## Graduate
-- McGill admissions are closed for September 2024, but feel free to contact me if you are interested  in applying for future years.
+- McGill admissions are closed for September 2025, but feel free to contact me if you are interested  in applying for future years.
 - In general McGill AOS recruits students for MSc, PhD 1 (no MSc upon entry) and PhD 2 (already have an MSc upon entry)
   - Due to funding limitations at McGill it is difficult to take international MSc students, but we take many international PhD 1 and PhD 2 students.
 - Some scholarships to apply to: